Dingiso-cyber/DQN-snake/README.md

 # DQN-snake
-The program about agent playing game
+The program about agent playing Gluttonous Snake game